Card Summary Table

 The card also comes with a sign-up bonus, described above in the card summary table.

-What are Avios anyway, you may ask?
-Simply put, this is the currency for British Airways air miles (points).
+What are British Airways Avios anyway, you may ask?
+Simply put, this is the currency for their air miles (points).

 Avios work the same and are valued just like any other credit card points.
 Because they are a Oneworld partner airline, you can use British Airways Avios on all the other Oneworld partners, such as American Airlines and Qantas.